MungSirfalas/facial_emotion_recognition/README.md

 Given that part of the images utilized to train the classifiers are from private datasets, the complete training dataset utilized for this project has not been published.

-The Ecuadorian Facial Expression (EFE) dataset can be found at: https://www.kaggle.com/datasets/cesarron/ecuadorian-facial-expression-efe-dataset
+Part of the images were taken from the Ecuadorian Facial Expression (EFE) dataset that can be found at: https://www.kaggle.com/datasets/cesarron/ecuadorian-facial-expression-efe-dataset